OpenDSA/OpenDSA/RST/en/FLSlides/FLIntro.rst

    * JFLAP for simulators, to help with doing your homework

-.. slide:: What You Should Already Know
+.. slide:: What you should already know

    * Discrete Math